Find answers to frequently asked questions about the M.S. in Data Science program.

 Whom do I contact with questions about the online application?

-For technical questions related to accessing or submitted the application, contact sdsadmission@virginia.edu.
+For technical questions related to accessing or submitting the application, contact sdsadmission@virginia.edu.
 For any other questions about the admission process, contact the admissions team.

 How do you select students for your program?